Emanate-Biostats-Inc/user-guide/docs/macros/macros-validation/qc-tracker.md

 ### _debug_

-Set to 1 if you want **qc_tracker** to preserve all datasets created in the macro for debugging purposes.
+Set to `1` or `Y` if you want to preserve all datasets, variables, and log text created by the macro for debugging purposes.

 ## Examples